 Rosario Figari Layús works as a post-doc researcher at the Chair of Peace Studies at the Justus Liebig University of Giessen.
 She holds a PhD in Political Science from the Phillips University of Marburg.
 Previously she earned a Master degree in Social Sciences from Humboldt University of Berlin and a degree in sociology from the University of Buenos Aires.
 Her areas of work and research are transitional justice, human rights, and political violence.
 She has worked as a researcher and lecturer at various institutions including the University of Buenos Aires, the University of Heidelberg, the Philipps University of Marburg, Institute for Interdisciplinary Research on Conflict and Violence (IKG) at the Bielefeld University and the University of Konstanz in Germany.

-Lawyer graduated from Universidad Cooperativa de Colombia (Neiva), she holds a master’s degree in international legal studies with specialization in International Human Rights Law and Gender and the Law from American University Washington College of Law, and an LL.M. from Ruprecht Karls – Universität Heidelberg.
-She has focused her work on human rights issues, nationality, and statelessness, international migration, gender-based violence, and promotion of gender equality.
+Lawyer graduated from Universidad Cooperativa de Colombia (Neiva), she holds a Master´s Degree in International Legal Studies with a Specialization in International Human Rights and Gender and the Law from American University Washington College of Law, and an LL.M. from Ruprecht Karls – Universität Heidelberg.
+Ms. Murillo has focused her work on Human Rights Issues, Transitional Justice, Nationality and Statelessness, International Migration, Gender-based violence and the Promotion of Gender Equality.

-During her career, Indira Murillo has served in various position including lawyer at the Constitutional Court of Colombia, consultant for the Office of the United Nations High Commissioner for Refugees in Colombia, Human Rights Fellow at the New York City Bar Association, and Dean´s Fellow at the War Crimes Research Office at American University Washington College of Law.
-She has also taught international public law at two law schools in Bogotá.
+Throughout her career, Ms. Murillo has served in various positions, such as Lawyer at the Constitutional Court of Colombia, Consultant for the Office of the United Nations High Commissioner for Refugees in Colombia, Human Rights Fellow at the New York City Bar Association, and Dean´s Fellow at the War Crimes Research Office at American University Washington College of Law.
+She has also taught International Public Law at two law schools in Bogotá, Colombia.

 National University of Colombia graduate majored in German Philology.
 With more than 5 years of professional experience on Academic and scientific International cooperation projects between Colombia and Germany, she is acquainted with the main stakeholders, decision making actors and organizations involved on the field of international higher education and scientific management on both countries.